architect/arc.codes/src/views/docs/en/reference/project-manifest/tables-indexes.md

     - `all` (default): all item attributes from the table are projected into the index
     - `keys`: only the base table and index primary keys (and sort keys, if defined) are projected into the index
     - Custom: otherwise, you may define one or more attribute names to explicitly project into the index.
 Note that the base table and index keys always get projected

+## Deployment Considerations

+⚠️ Be careful when [`arc deploy`](../cli/deploy) indexes!
+There are a few unique CloudFormation behaviors that happen behind the scenes that you should be aware of, please see the [Important note on the CloudFormation reference page for Global Secondary Indexes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html#cfn-dynamodb-table-globalsecondaryindexes).
+In particular:

+- Creating a new index on an existing table can take time.
+While the index is being populated, you cannot update the table or use the index.
+Furthermore, CloudFormation will not block while the index is populating, so you should keep tabs on its state after creation.
+- CloudFormation generally does not support index updating, aside from a few specific properties.
+- You can only add or delete one index in each deploy.

+Given the above, it's generally recommended to silo application updates to just the bare minimum when working with indexes.

 ## Example